davidgeorgebell/scramble-pad/README.md

 <img src='/screenshot.png' />

-A helpful note pad for saving your notes offline automatically.
+A helpful note pad for saving your notes offline.

 ## Built with